spd75/spd75.github.io/_pages/hdesign.md

 The only thing we took from other sources was the board design.
 For this, we used a similar design to one of last year's projects, called Whack-a-Button.
 We did create our own board and circuitry, but we did use the same buttons and our design was inspired by theirs.

 ### Things We Tried That Didn’t Work
 From the hardware side of things, our buttons didn't originally work.
-We did explain above in detail in the program section how we fixed this.
+We did explain in detail in the Program Design section how we fixed this.